 It’s also important to point out that stalking charges:

-- Can be filed in conjunction with other criminal charges (like, for instance, assault charges or restraining order violations) and that other charges can only compound the potential penalties a person may face
+- Can be filed in conjunction with other criminal charges (for instance assault charges or restraining order violations) and that other charges can only compound the potential penalties a person may face

 - Can be considered to be “extraordinary risk crimes,” which can give a judge the discretion to intensify the possible penalties a person faces upon conviction.

-Colorado Springs Stalking Defense Lawyers at The Kohn Law Firm
+Colorado Springs Stalking Attorney at The Kohn Law Firm